wedis-pro/xdis-replica-storager/README.md

 * store log file: replica store log (ILogStore impl eg: WAL)
 * snapshot file: replica snapshot file for fullsync, format [len(compress key) | compress key | len(compress value) | compress value ...]

-Notice:
+Notice (keep HA, need a HA failover mechanism, majority select master):
 * if master down, need HA failover server to select a new master role; then slave slaveof/replicaof master to sync log.
-* if store node auto HA failover, need some transport collaboration protocol to select a new leader like raft/paxos consistency protocol, then leader sync log to followers
+* if store node auto HA failover, need some transport collaboration protocol to select a new leader like raft/paxos consistency protocol, then leader sync log to followers, or like redsi cluster other majority masters use gossip protocol to select a master and notify other masters exchange meta message.
+* a new master seleted (in term/epoch) has done, then notify proxy(codis) to promote

+so before do something, need think alternative (failover). `Don't put all your eggs in one basket`

 # reference
 * [ledisdb](https://github.com/ledisdb/ledisdb)